 If you've ever wanted to land on a scenic runway surrounded by water, find a flight to San Francisco International Airport (SFO).
 Its picturesque location on the edge of the San Francisco Bay offers great views of the city as you land.

-Unfortunately, that lovely spot is excessively prone to visitation by San Francisco's legendary fog.
+Unfortunately, that lovely spot is excessively prone to San Francisco's legendary fog.
 In fact, it can sometimes be the only place on the bay that's foggy.
-When visibility is reduced, SFO can only use one of its two runways, meaning you may be stuck in a roundabout flight waiting for fog to lift or may never get on your flight to SFO to begin with.
+When visibility is reduced, SFO can only use one of its two runways, meaning you may be stuck in a roundabout flight waiting for the fog to lift or may never get on your flight to SFO to begin with.

 Luckily, SFO isn't the only way to fly into this iconic city.
 San Francisco visitors have alternatives to enduring potential delays, and, best of all, they might even offer less expensive flight options.
-Both Oakland and San Jose have airports within a reasonable distance of San Francisco that may be just as convenient for your travel itinerary, as does Sonoma County.
+Both Oakland and San Jose have airports within a reasonable distance of San Francisco that may be just as convenient for your itinerary, as does Sonoma County.

 San Francisco International Airport (SFO)